 Rose: The petals of roses are used in many Indian dishes.
 Those fragrant petals always add the special aroma to the food.
 Click here to know more on rose gardening.

 Basil, chives, dill, fennel, and arugula: These flowers are all aromatic and can be used in the food for flavor or color.
+Here are a few tips on edible flowers:

 Feed the plants once the first bud appears.
 Plants such as roses need a good caring.
 If you are planning to grow roses check out our tips on rose growing.
+Choose the compost ingredients which are rich in Potassium (K) and Phosphorous (P).
+Use much to control weeds and retain enough water into the soil.
+Do not eat any flower on which any pesticide or chemical has been applied.
+Not every flower is edible.
+Some can even be toxic.
+Use the scientific naming process to select your flower.

 What is your favorite edible flower?
 Share your experience.
 Use the comment box below: